You know, we're always trying to help here on the EIP network.

 No.

-There's there's no incentive to stop the inflow in this legislation.
+There's no incentive to stop the inflow in this legislation.

 None at all.

-They want the bodies because we don't have enough taxpayers down the road to handle all of transfer payments that we got to be to the baby boomers.
+They want the bodies because we don't have enough taxpayers down the road to handle all the transfer payments that we've got to make to the baby boomers.

 This isn't even about immigration.

-You don't think it's about uh require you finding a way to to pull those folks in so they legally can can work as yes workers and then and then pay the taxes and pay the few.
+You don't think it's about finding a way to pull those folks in so they legally can work as guest workers and then pay the taxes and pay the future?

 It's about that, but it's not about immigration.

-It's not a it's not about immigrants, it's not about assimilation, it's about getting the bodies in here to do work to pay taxes to be able to pay your and my social security, Medicare, and all the other baby boomers, because we're living longer, and we've had so many abortions in this country.
+It's about getting enough bodies in here to do work to pay taxes to be able to pay your and my Social Security, Medicare, and all the other baby boomers because we're living longer and we've had so many abortions in this country.

-Our birth rate replacement levels are are are not what they should be.
+Our birth rate replacement levels are not what they should be.

-I don't know about you, but I'm not counting on Social Security.
+I don't know, but I'm not counting on Social Security.

 We can't turn it back.